MultiSafepay/docs/content/payment-methods/billing-suite/klarna/activate-klarna.md

 {{< alert-notice >}} Note: Before applying for Klarna, please check your eligibility with your MultiSafepay account manager at <sales@multisafepay.com> {{< /alert-notice >}}

 ### New clients
-To offer Klarna as a payment method to your customers, it is first necessary sign an agreement with [Klarna.com](https://www.klarna.com/nl/zakelijk)
+To offer Klarna as a payment method to your customers, it is first necessary to sign an agreement with [Klarna.com](https://www.klarna.com/nl/zakelijk)

 1. Contact <verkoop@klarna.com> for information regarding signing up as a new client
 2. Inform Klarna that you will be using MultiSafepay as a payment provider